kyma-project/template-operator/README.md

   This guide is HIGHLY RECOMMENDED to be followed for a smooth development process.
   This is a good alternative if you do not want to use an entire control-plane infrastructure and still want to test your operators properly.

-* A provisioned Kubernetes Cluster and OCI Registry
+* A provisioned Kubernetes cluster and OCI registry
 * [kubectl](https://kubernetes.io/docs/tasks/tools/)
 * [kubebuilder](https://book.kubebuilder.io/)